 Databases evolve over time, both in terms of their contents, and, most importantly, in terms of their schema.
-Schema evolution affects all the applications surrounding a database, as changes in the database schema can turn the surrounding code to be syntactically or semantically invalid, resulting in runtime crashes, missing or incorrect data.
+Schema evolution affects all the applications surrounding a database, as the changes in the database can turn the code to be syntactically or semantically invalid, resulting in runtime crashes, missing or incorrect data.
 Therefore, the understanding of the mechanics of schema evolution and the extraction of patterns and commonalities that govern this process is of great importance, as we can prepare in time for future maintenance actions and reduce both effort and costs.

 However, in sharp contrast to traditional software, the study of the mechanics of schema evolution is quite immature, as it includes only few case studies, each with limited insights into the topic [8, 1, 5, 4, 10, 7].
-The reason is quite simple, as the research community would find it very hard to obtain access to monitor database schemata for an in-depth study over a significant period of time.
-Fortunately, the emergence of open-source repositories (svn/ sourceforge / github) allows us to overcome this limitation, as we can gain access to the entire history of data-intensive project files, including the versions of the files with the database schema definition.
+The reason is quite simple, as the research community would find it very hard to obtain access to monitor database schemata for an in depth study over a significant period of time.
+Fortunately, the emergence of open-source repositories (svn/ sourceforge / github)

-$^{^{\}star}$ work done while in the Univ.
+$^{\star}$ work done while in the Univ.
 Ioannina